 Become a Bencher

-2023 Bencher By-Election – Important Dates
+2024 Bencher Election – Important Dates

 For questions about the electoral process, please contact Rennie Stonyk at rstonyk@lawsociety.mb.ca.